December 5, 2023

 -Dr. Peter Benson

 Without caring relationships, we cannot thrive.
 Research has shown that babies without touch and attention physically fail, a condition literally termed “failure to thrive.”
-We need in-person, face-to-face connection with others in order to grow as we were designed—emotionally, mentally, and even physically.
+We need in-person, face-to-face connection with others in order to grow as we were designed—emotionally, mentally, and physically.
 In the presence of safety and love, our minds relax—we can become expressive, creative, and vulnerable.
 We become ourselves in the context of others.

 Our spirituality is also dependent on others.
 If spirituality isn’t modeled for us, we might feel a longing, but the discovery of a rich spiritual life will be limited.
 We need to watch the people we care about model religious and spiritual practices, and our spiritual growth requires loving support when we are searching and wrestling with life’s big questions.
-Communal practices and rituals reinforce our beliefs about God and the world, and ideally provide us with narratives about a loving source.
+Communal practices and rituals reinforce our beliefs about God (or the transcendent) and the world, and ideally provide us with narratives about a loving source.

 Here are a couple of thoughts and questions to help you look at the relationships around you—inward, outward, and upward.